FIRST HOLY COMMUNION

 ADULT EDUCATION TALKS

-You are invited to our next talk on Monday 15th March at 6.30pm on The Social Doctrine of the Church by Fr.
-Gerard Gallagher.
+The Diocesan Adult Education team invites you to our next talk on Monday 19th.
+April at 6.30pm on The Sacraments of Vocation (Marriage & Holy Orders) by Fr.
+Jonathan Whitworth.
 Here is the link to join the webinar:

 SCIAF LENTEN CAMPAIGN